 List of NFL Offensive Player of the Year Award Winners

-The winner of the Offensive Player of the Year (OPOY) is announced at the annual NFL Honors before the Super Bowl and is one of the most esteemed NFL awards for any offensive player.
+The winner of the Offensive Player of the Year (OPOY) Award is announced at the annual NFL Honors ceremony before the Super Bowl and stands as one of the most respected accolades an offensive player can earn in the league.

 Full List of NFL Offensive Player of the Year Winners

-Running backs have been the overpowering force in this award, winning it 27 times since 1972.
-Earl Campbell (1978-1980) and Marshall Faulk (1999-2001) both won the award three consecutive times.
-Unsurprisingly, quarterbacks have the second-most OPOY wins with 20.
+Running backs have been the most dominant position group, claiming the award 27 times since 1972.
+Earl Campbell (1978–80) and Marshall Faulk (1999–2001) each won the award three times in a row.
+Quarterbacks rank second with 20 total OPOY wins.

 The complete list of the Offensive Player of the Year award winners is: